commschamp/cc_tutorial/tutorials/tutorial12/README.md

 The dynamic allocation inside [comms::protocol::MsgIdLayer](https://arobenko.github.io/comms_doc/classcomms_1_1protocol_1_1MsgIdLayer.html) and [comms::MsgFactory](https://arobenko.github.io/comms_doc/classcomms_1_1MsgFactory.html) can be resolved by using [comms::option::app::InPlaceAllocation](https://arobenko.github.io/comms_doc/options_8h.html) option.
-If forces usage an array (as private data member), big enough to hold **any** (but one at a time) message provided in the **input** messages tuple.
+If forces usage of an uninitialized storage area (as private data member), big enough to hold **any** (but one at a time) message provided in the **input** messages tuple.
 When new message type is recognized, the message object is created using [placement](https://en.cppreference.com/w/cpp/language/new) allocation and a pointer to the used